mysticetus-inc/dotcom/site/content/product/_index.md

 	centered="true"
 	title="Mysticetus Technical Services"
 	subTitle="Mysticetus technical services augments your IT bandwidth" text="We do software.
-From project review, program management, app development, cloud solutions, hardware integration, data visualization, GDPR compliance to name a few, we do it all.
+Services such as project management and review, software development, cloud solutions, hardware integration, data visualization, GDPR compliance to name a few, we do it all.
 Leverage our extensive software stack and experience to address your technical gaps." buttonText="Let's discuss your needs"
 	buttonUrl="/demo/"
 	bold="true"
 >}}

 {{< components/feature-highlight
 	title="Software and Hardware Development Services"
 	subTitle="Augment your RnD projects to clear critical technical debt"